-Participating schools: Cabramatta High School; Dulwich High School of Visual Arts & Design; James Fallon High School; Macquarie Fields High School; Melville High School; Newtown High School of the Performing Arts; Riverside Girls High School; Ryde Secondary College.
+Schools participating in the program were Cabramatta High School, Dulwich High School of Visual Arts & Design, James Fallon High School, Macquarie Fields High School, Melville High School, Newtown High School of the Performing Arts, Riverside Girls High School and Ryde Secondary College.

 February – March 2021

-In the online exhibition then and now, James Gatt surveys archival content from Kaldor Public Art Projects that document project ideas in their infancy, as preliminary correspondences and proposals.
+In the online exhibition then and now, James Gatt surveys archival content from Kaldor Public Art Projects that documents project ideas in their infancy, as preliminary correspondences and proposals.
 These archival documents are, in a way, memories of unrealised notions.
-Locating and presenting these documents independently of the histories from which they emerge offers the opportunity to revisit and reinterpret them — and to consider them as both historical and contemporary possibilities.
+Locating and presenting these documents independently of the histories from which they emerge offers the opportunity to revisit and reinterpret them—and to consider them as both historical and contemporary possibilities.